 How Much Time Does the Qualified Beneficiary Have to Elect COBRA Continuation Coverage?

 A qualified beneficiary must elect COBRA coverage within two months after their coverage was terminated.
 Sometimes, the qualified beneficiary will have until two months after receiving the notice to elect COBRA coverage.
 In some cases, qualified beneficiaries adopt the wait-and-see approach during the two-month period to determine whether they need to continue their coverage.
 If medical care is needed, the individual may choose COBRA coverage during the election period.

 The election period remains open if the plan administrator has failed to send a notice of a qualifying event to the qualified beneficiary.
 The minimum length of the election period is two months.

 For more information about COBRA continuation coverage, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.